JaCaLla/MVVM_C_SampleApp/README.md

 # MVVM-C iOS Sample tampalte
 This repository contains a sample MVVM-C template for SwiftUI.

-This repository serves as the foundational code for the accompanying blog post.[The MVVM-C Blueprint for iOS Apps](https://javios.eu/swift/the-mvvm-c-blueprint-for-ios-apps/)
+This repository serves as the foundational code for the accompanying blog post.
+[The MVVM-C Blueprint for iOS Apps](https://javios.eu/swift/the-mvvm-c-blueprint-for-ios-apps/)